joelchan/inst126-public/Course Schedule.md

 Due:
 - At start of week:
 	- Strings PCE
-	- Project 2 Final Deliverable
+	- Project 2 Final Deliverable (Wed 3/30)
 - At the end of the week:
 	- LC-09